jandelgado/jled/README.md

 ##### Repetitions

-Use the `Repeat()` method to specify the number of repetition.
+Use the `Repeat()` method to specify the number of repetitions.
 The default value is 1 repetition.
 The `Forever()` methods sets to repeat the effect forever.
 Each repetition includes a full period of the effect and the time specified by `DelayAfter()` method.